OpenVPN tunnel session management options

 Automatic client inactivity disconnect threshold

-The Access Server can push a command to a connecting OpenVPN client with the instruction to gracefully disconnect when the connection is idle or inactive.
-The definition of this is determined by a threshold of amount of bytes transferred over a span of time.
-The idea behind this is that when the OpenVPN tunnel is not being actively used, the OpenVPN client automatically disconnects itself.
-This is a setting that can be set on the __DEFAULT__ meta user so it applies to all users and groups, or it can be set on a group or a user.
-Since even when you do nothing, some traffic may still be transferred, we cannot tell you what your threshold should be set at because we do not know what your normal background bandwidth use is, your best best is to take a look at the Current Users overview in the Admin UI of the Access Server and look at the amount of data transferred to get an idea of what normal background bandwidth use is, and set the threshold just above that.
-The data is simply added up for both transmit/receive so if you upload 10 kilobytes and download 20 kilobytes the total is 30 kilobytes of traffic.
-So for example if the connection is not being actively used, and you see 50 kilobytes over a period of 5 minutes, then consider setting the threshold to 100 kilobytes over a period of 5 minutes.
-Then the connection will be dropped automatically if the connection is transferring less than 100 kilobytes in a 5 minute period.
+Access Server can push a command to a connecting OpenVPN client with the instruction to gracefully disconnect when the connection is in a very low use state (idling).
+This is determined by a threshold of the amount of bytes transferred over a span of time.
+When the OpenVPN tunnel is not being actively used, the OpenVPN client automatically disconnects itself.
+This setting can be set on the __DEFAULT__ meta user to apply it to all users and groups, or it can be set on a group or a user.
+Since even when you do nothing, some traffic may still be transferred, determining your specific thresholds depends on your normal background bandwidth use.
+For a best guess at this, sign in to your Admin Web UI, and click on Current Users.
+This displays the bytes sent by active VPN connections, which you could use to get an idea of what normal background bandwidth use is, and set the threshold just above that.
+The data is added up for both transmit/receive so if you upload 10 kilobytes and download 20 kilobytes the total is 30 kilobytes of traffic.
+As an example, if the connection is not actively used, and you see 50 kilobytes over a period of five minutes, then consider setting the threshold to 100 kilobytes over a period of five minutes.
+Then the connection will be dropped automatically if the connection is transferring less than 100 kilobytes in a five minute period.
 You will obviously need to experiment with this a bit to suit your situation.

 - prop_isec: number of seconds over which to sample bytes in/out